-Winning successful cases for our clients.
+winning successful cases for our clients.

-That translates to billions of dollars for our clients.
+translating to billions of dollars for our clients.

-A medical negligence lawyer helps you earn compensation for a huge range of conditions, treatments and areas of practice.
 Some common situations of professional negligence by a health professional include:

-Finally, we manage your case until either mediation is agreed upon between the two parties or it progresses to court proceedings.
+We manage your case until either mediation is agreed upon between the two parties or it progresses to court proceedings.

-Medical malpractice of a medical negligence claim varies.
-You should be very wary of anyone promising a particular sum for your injury as a payout.
 Damages in the form of financial compensation will always depend on the particular circumstances of your case.

 However, damages can be broken down into the following four categories: